babyloniaapp/docs/logs.md

 ---

+03.06.22 - We did some fixes on the Roadmap document, updating the dates and information, also will do a fix on the main page of the website, as the Roadmap image does not show the right size.

+---

 01.06.22 - We hired a GitHub specialist to trim and organize our documents and projects neatly. \
 01.06.22 - The voice-intro is live on the main page. \
 01.06.22 - Team fixed a problem on the POOL page, where the chain selector networks could not be edited manually. \
-01.06.22 - The Crowdsale #1 voice-over project is out and posted on the twitter and Instagram pages.
+01.06.22 - The Crowdsale #1 voice-over project is out and posted on the Twitter and Instagram pages.

 ---